dramirez-qb/katacoda-scenarios/kubernetes-interview/step5.md

-Show everything that was installed by `kubectl`.
+Show everything that was installed by `kubectl` and save it to a file called `web-status`

 ### Question